AdobeDocs/campaign-standard.en/help/automating/using/managing-execution-options.md

 * **[!UICONTROL Save SQL queries in the log]**: allows you to save the SQL queries from the workflow into the logs.

+* **[!UICONTROL Diagnostic mode (Log execution plan of long running queries and give recommendations)]**: check this options if you want the whole execution plan to be logged if the query takes more than one minute.
+It is disabled by default.

+  For more information on this option, refer to this section.

 * **[!UICONTROL Keep interim results]**: check this option if you would like to be able to view the detail of transitions.

   >[!CAUTION]